Debtwire Forum Asia Pacific 2024

 HKT

-Asian credit: Examining the drivers for credit strategies in the region
+Asia outlook: Examining the drivers for credit strategies in the region

-After brutal three years, the Asian high yield bond market bottomed out this year, with prices for performing and even stressed credits rallying.
-Despite this, the primary market has seen relatively new bond issuance making it difficult for cashed-up investors to put money to work.
+After a brutal three years, the Asian high yield bond market bottomed out this year, with prices for performing and even stressed credits rallying.
+Despite this, the primary market has seen relatively little new bond issuance making it difficult for cashed-up investors to put money to work.
 Leading industry experts will discuss their expectations for the year ahead.

 • What macro-economic shifts are influencing credit strategies?